Mayu Ikejiri

 Mayu Ikejiri (池尻 茉由, Ikejiri Mayu) is a Japanese football player.
-She plays for Mynavi Sendai in the WE League and Japan national team.
+She plays as a forward for Mynavi Sendai in the WE League and Japan national team.

 Club career

 Ikejiri was born in Kumamoto Prefecture on December 19, 1996.
 After graduating from Kibi International University, she joined WK League club Suwon UDC WFC in 2019.

 National team career

 In February 2019, Ikejiri was selected for the Japan national team for the SheBelieves Cup.
 She first played in this tournament on February 27, as a defensive midfielder against the United States.